-David S. Sanders is a partner and business lawyer with Foley & Lardner LLP.
-He is vice-chair of the firm’s Business Law Department and co-chair of the Trade Secret/Noncompete Specialty Practice.
+David S. Sanders is a partner and business lawyer with Foley & Lardner LLP and serves as the managing partner of the firm’s Washington, D.C. office.
+He is also the vice-chair of the firm’s Business Law Department and co-chair of the Trade Secret/Noncompete Specialty Practice.
 From 2010 through 2017, David served as co-chair of the firm’s Transactional & Securities Practice.
-David's practice is concentrated on mergers and acquisitions, joint ventures, employment, non-compete and trade secret issues, executive employment and termination agreements, leases, license agreements, general corporate matters, and the drafting and negotiation of all types of contracts and corporate documents.
-He is a member of the firm's Commercial Transactions & Business Counseling, Private Equity & Venture Capital and Real Estate Practices, as well as the Sports, Medical Devices, Technology, and Health Care Industry Teams.
+David's practice is concentrated on mergers and acquisitions, joint ventures, employment, non-compete and trade secret issues, executive employment and termination agreements, leases, license agreements, general corporate matters and the drafting and negotiation of all types of contracts and corporate documents.
+He is a member of the firm's Commercial Transactions & Business Counseling, Private Equity & Venture Capital and Real Estate Practices, as well as the Sports, Medical Devices, Technology and Health Care Industry Teams.
 He also serves on the firm's Diversity Committee and Recruiting Committee.

 - Continuous representation of Hanger Inc., the world’s premier provider of orthotic and prosthetic services and products, for two decades, including in excess of 130 mergers and acquisitions and joint venture transactions, including:

 - Represented Hanger Inc. as it acquired its largest competitor, NovaCare Orthotics & Prosthetics, Inc. in a sell-side auction to become the single largest provider of orthotics and prosthetics in the United States.
 This was a sell-side auction with multiple bidders, limited access to seller's management, limited seller-controlled due diligence, and seller-provided purchase agreement for limited comment.